hoverinc/this_feature/README.md

 - [Split.io adapter](./docs/splitio.md)
 - [Memory adapter](./docs/memory.md) - **designed for use in tests**

+### Needed Adapters

+We'd like to add more adapters for more vendors.
+If you're using a different backend and write your own adapter, please submit a pull request to upstream that adaptor into this repo.

+- Launch Darkly
+- YAML files
+- ...

 ## Development

 The tests are a good reflection of the current development state.